SNEHIL0014/Trader_Behavior_Insights/README.md

-# 🧠 Trader Sentiment Analysis
+# 🧠 Trader Behavior Insights

 This project explores the relationship between trader performance and market sentiment using the Bitcoin Fear & Greed Index and historical trading data from Hyperliquid.

 ## 📌 Objective

 - Analyze trader behavior across different sentiment regimes (Fear vs. Greed)
-- Identify how average PnL changes with sentiment
+- Identify how average Profit and Loss changes with sentiment
 - Deliver actionable insights for sentiment-aware trading strategies

 ---